tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

     topojson -o geography.topo.json -s 7e-11 --id-property=+id your_shapefile.shp

 With `id` being the field in the shapefile you want to use for your neighborhood identifier.
-Copy that file into `public/data`
+Copy that file into `public/data`.
+Make note of what your shapefile was named - you'll need that information when you update `config.js` as explained under *Final Touches*.

 ### Metrics
 Now for a metric.
 You can name the metric file whatever you want; I'm doing them as `m1, m2`, but it isn't very important.
 Each metric file is described as above, and if that isn't clear check one out in `assets/data/metric`.